Azure-Samples/ms-identity-python-flask-webapp-authentication/AppCreationScripts/README.md

 // Python deployment...

-### Update the Azure AD app registration for `PythonAuthenticationSample`
+### Update the Azure AD app registration for `PythonAuthenticationSampleMyOrg`

 1. Navigate back to to the [Azure portal](https://portal.azure.com).
 In the left-hand navigation pane, select the **Azure Active Directory** service, and then select **App registrations (Preview)**.
-1. In the resulting screen, select the `PythonAuthenticationSample` application.
+1. In the resulting screen, select the `PythonAuthenticationSampleMyOrg` application.

-1. From the *Branding* menu, update the **Home page URL**, to the address of your service, for example [https://PythonAuthenticationSample-contoso.azurewebsites.net](https://PythonAuthenticationSample-contoso.azurewebsites.net).
+1. From the *Branding* menu, update the **Home page URL**, to the address of your service, for example [https://PythonAuthenticationSampleMyOrg-contoso.azurewebsites.net](https://PythonAuthenticationSampleMyOrg-contoso.azurewebsites.net).
 Save the configuration.
 1. Add the same URL in the list of values of the *Authentication -> Redirect URIs* menu.
 If you have multiple redirect URIs, make sure that there a new entry using the App service's URI for each redirect URI.